AIToala/DAWM/Proyecto01/README.md

 # DAWM - PROJECT 01

 ## My own Portfolio Web Design
+To get a preview of the current website you can access it going to this [link](aitoala.github.io).

 ### Original ideas
 - Vertical Carrousel for companies or organizations that i have contacted and worked with.